 The chemical reaction takes place between the three chemicals in the battery.
 In presence of Sulphuric Acid ( H2SO4 ), the electron from one group of plate collect on the other group of plate.
 This flow of electrons is continue until there is insufficient in balance of electron to create a two volts pressure between two group of plate.

-This results in a pressure of 2 volts between the terminals of the battery cell.
+This results in a pressure of 2 volts between the terminals of the batteries cell.
 If two terminals are connected by a circuit the electron will flow.
 After a certain amount of current has been withdrawn, the battery is discharged or dead.
 When it is discharged, it is not capable of delivering any aadditional current.It is then charged.